 Reasons to Play TFT Ranked

 Teamfight Tactics is an incredible game which can be played on both desktop PCs and mobile devices.
 In fact, by July 2021, TFT has largely contributed to Riot earning over $100 million from their mobile titles, which just shows how popular the game is.

 But that’s not all.
-TFT also has an active esports scene and Riot is organising some great TFT esports events with pretty lucrative rewards.
+TFT also has an active growing esports scene and Riot is organising more and more great TFT esports events with pretty lucrative rewards.
 Just like the other Riot Games products, TFT is one of those to have a big community competing in tournaments all around the globe.

 And finally, the game is super fun.
 This might be the biggest reason to give TFT a shot and test your skill in TFT ranks.
 It’s a perfect mix of casual and competitive, and you can play it from anywhere.
 It’s very easy to get started and you can immediately jump into ranked matches.